UPDATED July 28, 2014

 Q: Shouldn’t the House be focused on the jobs and the economy instead of lawsuits against the president?

 A: The House is focused on jobs and the economy, and will continue to be; one floor vote on one simple resolution doesn’t change that.
 We can walk and chew gum at the same time.
 The House has passed dozens of jobs bills.
-Some of them have become law, like the workforce development bill that was sent to the president this week.
+Some of them have become law, like the workforce development bill that was sent to the president in mid-July.
 Many others are piling up in the Senate.
 Furthermore, America is a nation of laws, and the American economy relies on understanding our laws and regulations that apply to them.
 Uncertainty about how laws as written will be implemented creates a drag on our economy, our jobs, and our businesses.
 The President must be held accountable to faithful execution of those laws for the health of our economy.